ibm-datapower/datapower-tutorials/README.md

     NAME        CLUSTER-IP      EXTERNAL-IP   PORT(S)                                                                                                   AGE
     datapower   172.30.86.213   <nodes>       9090:31799/TCP,5550:30091/TCP,5554:30065/TCP,8443:30851/TCP,443:31810/TCP,8000:32128/TCP,8001:30912/TCP   24m

 Notice how OpenShift will map the ports that were exposed by the Pod.
-For example, note how in the example above you will need to reach out to port `31799` on the OpenShift node in order to connect to the DataPower web-management port 9090 (once it's been enabled).
+For example, note how in the example above you will need to reach out to port `31799` on the OpenShift node in order to connect to the DataPower web-management port 9090 (once it's been enabled*).
 Also note how your firewall settings on your host may restrict certain inbound or outbound traffic so make sure you relax your firewall rules accordingly.

 Now that both the `datapower` Deployment and Service are up, it is time to add the container to the API Connect Cloud Manager (CMC).

+\* The guide includes a minimal DataPower config located in the `datapower/config` project directory that enables the web-management and the xml-management DataPower objects at their default ports of 9090 and 5550, respectively.
+Since this guide uses `EmptyDir` volumes that are not seeded with the config, you must enable the objects some other way.
+To do this manually, attach to the DataPower container using `docker attach <container-id>`, login with the `admin:admin` credentials, and enable these objects in the DataPower CLI using:

+    idg# configure; web-mgmt; admin-state enabled; exit;
+    idg(co)# xml-mgmt; admin-state enabled; exit; write mem;

 ### 2. Configure API Connect Cloud Manager to use the DataPower container
-\###TODO: ADD screenshots

 First, deploy the API Connect OVA in the usual way.
 In a browser, head to `https://<ip-of-APIC-vm>/cmc` and log in, if it is your first time you can use the `admin:admin` credentials.

 To add the DataPower Service, head to the `Services` tab of the APIC Cloud Manager and select `Add DataPower Service` after clicking the `Add` button.
 A modal window will ask you for the `Address` of the Datapower Service.
 For this guide this is the address of the Kubernetes Service for DataPower (In my case, it is the IP of the node running Docker).